Download: ECOEC 2018 report [PDF, 1047 KB]

 participatory process.

-convergence, it describes the tendency for people,
+Regarding the choice of the term convergence, it describes the tendency for people,

 objects, and other phenomena to come together.
 We see convergence in nature, for